MPI-Dortmund/cryolo/source/other/cryolo_as_module.rst

-crYOLO integration into the module system
+crYOLO integration as Environment Module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This page shortly descripes how to integrate crYOLO into you module system.
+Here we describe how to integrate crYOLO as `Environment Module<http://modules.sourceforge.net/>`_.
 I assume you followed the normal installation instructions.
 The first you have to do is to find out your environment path with:

 >>> conda env list